highcharts/highcharts/errors/32/readme.md

-# The requested legend does not exist
+# Deprecated function or property

-This error happens when setting a series' `legend` property to point to a legend that does not exist.
+This error occurs when using a deprecated function or property.
+Consult the [API documentation](https://api.highcharts.com/) for alternatives, if no replacement is mentioned by the error itself.